Nearly 71 million people are forcibly displaced worldwide.

 Conflict and natural disasters continue to be the main drivers of displacement, forcing people to move within their own countries or across borders as refugees.

 At Relief International, we work alongside people on the move to find safety on their journeys and upon their arrival.
-We make no distinction in how we respond to the needs of refugees, internally displaced people (IDPs), or members of the communities that host them, taking great lengths to provide critical services to these vulnerable groups to ensure they can live with the safety and dignity they deserve.
+We make no distinction in how we respond to the needs of refugees, internally displaced people (IDPs), or members of the communities that host them, and go to great lengths to provide critical services to these groups in vulnerable situations to ensure they can live with the safety and dignity they deserve.